 In the early 90′s Greg and I would go to Geja’s Cafe, the fondue institution in Chicago’s Lincoln Park, a subterranean place with stucco, flamenco tunes and delightfully curtained booths.
 Called “Chicago’s Most Romantic Restaurant,” it features a massive fondue menu with cheese, beef, lobster, scallops, flaming chocolate.
 You drink wine for two hours while you wait.
 You drink wine with four fondue courses, watch wine blaze your dessert, clink champagne.
 Then, if you are me, you pass out on the table in cheese-wine coma and, for an encore, fall out of a taxi and hurl.

 Still, I like everything about fondue.

 I like going to buy the cheese, and griping about the cost.
-Oh well, I always say, handing the cashier our mortgage, it’s only once a year.
+Oh well, I always say, it’s only once a year.
 I love that it’s a one-pot meal, and prying open Sterno, and piling tart apples in bowls and drinking wine while I stir in the wine.
 I like forks flying, diving, and tangling under cheese.
 Enough tangled dipping and someone’s bound to drop an apple, or lose their bread.
 When that happens, tradition dictates that you kiss the person to your right…

 Traditional Swiss Fondue